Hey There, Fellow Tree Hugger!

 Saving the world’s rainforests isn’t a lost cause.
 Working with local residents, regulating logging, and limiting oil exploration and mining are tough considerations, but the results of such efforts would not be wasted.

-“Our options in terms of protecting, restoring and expanding forests are immediately available, proven at scale, and often very cost-effective, while also providing benefits for clean air, water, biodiversity, soil health, climate resilience – you name it,” said Katharine Mach, a climate researcher and associate professor at the University of Miami.
+“Our options in terms of protecting, restoring and expanding forests are immediately available, proven at scale, and often very cost-effective, while also providing benefits for clean air, water, biodiversity, soil health, climate resilience – you name it."

 Ultimately, what happens to the rainforests over the next few decades determines our fate as a species.
 Ignoring the implications of that fact and continuing to destroy thousands of acres of forest each year would be a mistake, but that’s what’s currently happening around the world.

 We all have a stake in this.
 We all have a voice.
 It’s time we really consider the first…and use the second.
 I’ll leave you with this parting thought from noted biologist, Edward O. Wilson: